-In our attempt to understand the world, we humans have a built-in tendency to create patterns in our minds.
-We learn rapidly by associating different things to each other, giving birth to recurring thoughts that dominate our world view that calcify into a rigid mindset.
+In our attempt to understand the world, humans have a built-in tendency to create patterns in our minds.
+We learn rapidly by associating different things, which gives birth to recurring thoughts that color our world view and calcify into rigid mindsets.

 According to Sources of Insight, “Mind-sets are those collection of beliefs and thoughts that make up the mental attitude, inclination, habit or disposition that predetermines a person’s interpretations and responses to events, circumstances and situations.”